 The Management concentration prepares students for entry level management positions and the opportunity to specialize in human resources.
 The focus is on organizing and managing human effort within organizations.
 Understanding how people, individually and collectively, contribute to the success of an existing business, non-profit, governmental agency or new enterprise is vital for the organization’s success.

-A concentration in Management & Human Resources gives students a broad overview of the concepts, principles and processes to effectively manage in organizations.
+A concentration in Management gives students a broad overview of the concepts, principles and processes to effectively manage in organizations.
 Students learn practical tools for interacting with others and leading in today’s global environment.
-The track for human resource professionals is BUSA 342, 440, 442, 449, and ECON 321.
+The track for human resource professionals is BUSA 342, 442, 449, and ECON 321.

-A graduate of Pacific Lutheran University with a concentration in Management & Human Resources is prepared for entry level management position in a wide variety of organizations.
+A graduate of Pacific Lutheran University with a concentration in Management is prepared for entry level management positions in a wide variety of organizations.
 PLU graduates of this discipline will also be equipped to make ethical decisions, think critically, understand the disciplinary foundations of organizations, be effective communicators, work and/or lead a successful team and appreciate global perspectives.

 - BUSA 342: Managing Human Resources (4)

 - BUSA 352: Global Management (4)

 - BUSA 442: Leading Organizational Improvement (4)

 - ECON 325: Industrial Organization, Management Strategy, and Market Structure (4)

 - Approved BUSA Special Topics Courses

 Management concentration students are encouraged to tailor their course of study in consultation with their faculty advisor to gain the knowledge and skills needed for the type of organization or function they envision will fit their post-graduation interests.
 Although there are many possible options, example courses of study include: